daaning/HF-Trader/README.md

 ## binance

-make an account on binance. https://www.binance.com/?ref=26331001
+an account on binance is needed for data and trades. https://www.binance.com/?ref=26331001

-enter that in Settings.py